uds-psl/coq-library-undecidability/README.md

 #### Coq version

-Be careful that this branch only compiles under Coq 8.12.
+Be careful that this branch only compiles under `Coq 8.12`.
 If you want to use a different Coq version you have to change to a different branch.
 Due to compatibility issues, not every branch contains exactly the same problems.
 We recommend to use the newest branch if possible.